DevCassie/Castoe-Streamer/Documentations/Transports/FileTransport.md

 castoeFile.clone('newFile.txt');
 // File gets cloned with the content.

-// To rename a file, you need to pass in one parameter.
-That would be the new name of the renamedFile. castoeFile.rename('newCastoeLog.txt');
+// To read the files content, all you have to do is use a callback function. castoeFile.read((data) => console.debug(data));
-// File gets renamed to newCastoeLog.txt.
+// Data that is inside the castoeFile will be thrown in the console.
 ```